0xfke/0xfke.github.io/_posts/2025-01-29-dunkle-materie.md

 ![Dunk-8.png](Images/Dunk-8.png)

- - Zoom in and scroll until you find the exploreer.exe, then right click it and choose details Boom you have found **answer for question 2** which is Provide the full path where the ransomware initially got executed?
+ - Zoom in and scroll until you find the exploreer.exe, then right click it and choose details Boom you have found **answer for question 2** which was --> Provide the full path where the ransomware initially got executed?
 (Include the full path in your answer).

 ![Dunk-9.png](Images/Dunk-9.png)